Reed and Carolee Walker Fund

 - We recognize and respect Oregon's diverse regions and populations, and we seek to advance equity, diversity and inclusion through our programs.

-Applications open on December 10 and are accepted until 5 p.m. on February 10 each year.
+Applications open on December 10 and are accepted through February 10 at 5 p.m. each year.
 Grant decisions are made in early May.

-Walker Fund applications are accepted through MyOCF.
-Only projects serving Jackson County are eligible.
+Walker Fund applications are accepted online through MyOCF.

 Large organizations with distinctly different program areas may submit more than one application per year to the Walker Fund.
 However, we recommend combining multiple requests into a single application when possible.
 If you have questions about multiple applications, please contact Amy Drake: firstname.lastname@example.org.